pdclab/graphbolt/README.md

 #### Vertex compute function and determine end of computation:
 - computeFunction()
-- isChanged()
+- notDelZero()

 Given an aggregation value, `computeFunction()` computes the vertex value corresponding to this aggregation value.
-In order to detemine the convergence condition, the `isChanged()` is used to determine whether the value of vertex has significantly changed compared to its previous value.
+In order to detemine the convergence condition, the `notDelZero()` is used to determine whether the value of vertex has significantly changed compared to its previous value.
 Both these functions do not require CAS or locks as they will be invoked in a vertex parallel manner.

 #### Determine how an edge update affects the source / destination:
 - hasSourceChangedByUpdate()
 - hasDestinationChangedByUpdate()

-Should return true if the source or destination vertex of an edge operation becomes active in the first iteration.
+These functions are used to define how an edge update affects the source and destination vertex, i.e., whether the vertex should be activated or its value recomputed (using `computeFuntion()`) in the first iteration.
 For example, in PageRank, if the out_degree of a vertex changes, then it will be active in the first iteration.
+While in COEM, if the sum of inWeights of a vertex changes, then its value should be computed in the first iteration.

 #### Compute function
 - compute()